 Curly Mullet

-The Curly Mullet is a fresh take on the traditional style that adds a playful twist with its natural curls.
+The curly mullet is a fresh take on the traditional style that adds a playful twist with its natural curls.
 This version embraces the inherent texture of curly hair, allowing the curls to form a soft, tousled canopy over the head while the hair at the back cascades down in a more controlled flow.

-The contrast between the lively curls at the top and the smoother lines of the lengthier back portion encapsulates a modern approach to the mullet.
+The contrast between the lively curly hair at the top and the smoother lines of the lengthier back portion encapsulates a modern approach to the mullet.
 A light curl-enhancing product may be applied to maintain the curls’ buoyancy and shape, and the occasional use of a hair clipper can keep the back neat.

-Curly Volume Wolf Cut MenPin
+Curly Volume Wolf Cut

-The Curly Volume Wolf Cut is a bold statement, combining the layered energy of the shag with the mullet’s iconic business-in-the-front, party-in-the-back philosophy.
-The curly volume at the top and front gives way to a more subdued yet still voluminous cascade of curls at the back, creating a rebellious and styled look.
+The curly volume wolf cut is a bold statement, combining the layered energy of the shag with the mullet’s iconic business-in-the-front, party-in-the-back philosophy.
+The curly volume at the top and front gives way to a more subdued yet still voluminous cascade of curls at the back, creating a rebellious and styled mullet hairstyle.

-The artful blend of textures makes the wolf cut mullet a standout: the curls bring a playful, artistic element that the traditional mullet lacks, while the distinct mullet shape adds an edgy, contemporary touch to the natural curls.
-To achieve the look’s full potential, using products that enhance curl definition without weighing down the hair is key, allowing for a voluminous yet manageable mane.
+The wolf cut mullet’s artful blend of textures makes it a standout.
+The curls bring a playful, artistic element that the traditional mullet lacks, while the distinct mullet shape adds an edgy, contemporary touch to the natural curls.

 Fringe Mullet